ohpiglet/ohpiglet/README.md

 ### [gallery]

-The [gallery] issue is still there in 2018
+The [gallery] issue is still there across the 2018 blogposts, and minorly in other years (like, 20 blogposts).
+Need to do the tedious manual fix.

 ### Fix images links